Postgres to Iceberg Data Sync

 - Migrate from an "accidental" Postgres data warehouse.

-Support for logical replication into Iceberg builds on top of core PostgreSQL logical replication features in order to provide an easy and streamlined approach for setting up your Data warehouse.
+Support for automatic data sync into Iceberg builds on top of core PostgreSQL logical replication features in order to provide an easy and streamlined approach for setting up your Data warehouse.

-Tables on the source server are grouped into a publication, basically a list of table and policies as to what changes to replicate.
+Tables on the source server are grouped into a publication, basically a list of tables and policies as to what changes to replicate.

 On the warehouse side, a subscription stores connection information to the publisher database, as well as which publications to replicate.